markrmath/lahman_baseball-die-hard/README.md

 ### Use SQL queries to find answers to the *Initial Questions*.
 If time permits, choose one (or more) of the *Open-Ended Questions*.
 Toward the end of the bootcamp, we will revisit this data if time allows to combine SQL, Excel Power Pivot, and/or Python to answer more of the *Open-Ended Questions*.

 Markus's note: This was part of a team project.
 I answered questions 1, 5, 6, 7 and 13.
 Those questions are included below as well as the sql script files.
+The powerpoint presentation was designed and assembled by William Prunty.

 Content warning: Mariners fans might find some of the answers traumatic.